Who we are

 2.28 General advice may be given in response to an enquiry.

-2.29 Specific advice should only be given to the extent appropriate without a physical examination of the animal.
-The more specific the advice, the more likely that the animal's owner should be advised to consult their own veterinary surgeon, in which case the animal owner should be asked to provide their veterinary surgeon with a copy of that advice
+2.29 Specific advice provided remotely, for example via phone or video-link with or without additional physiological data (commonly referred to as telemedicine or telehealth), should only be given to the extent appropriate without a physical examination of the animal.
+The more specific the advice, the more likely it is that the animal's owner should be advised to consult a veterinary surgeon in person for a physical examination.
+In this scenario the animal owner should be asked to provide the veterinary surgeon carrying out the physical examination with a copy of any advice given remotely.

-2.30 Veterinary surgeons should ensure that the provision of specific advice does not compromise welfare, since the animal has not been examined and there is no ability to monitor the animal.
+2.30 Veterinary surgeons should ensure as far as possible that the provision of specific advice provided remotely does not compromise welfare, since the animal has not been examined and there is no ability to monitor the animal.